BudiNverse/medusa/README.md

  [ ![Download](https://api.bintray.com/packages/budinverse/utils/medusa/images/download.svg) ](https://bintray.com/budinverse/utils/medusa/_latestVersion)
  [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

 medusa is a jdbc-utilities library that is designed to reduce writing code pertaining to jdbc.
 No more closing of connection manually, no spawning your own `preparedStatements`.
-This helps reduce bugs where connection is not clsoed and bugs where column number are wrong.All this in a lightweight library that leverages Kotlin's ability to write DSLs.medusa is not an ORM, it is just a utilities library to help you.
-Library size is only 20kb
+This helps reduce bugs where connection is not closed and bugs where column number are wrong.All this in a lightweight library that leverages Kotlin's ability to write DSLs.
+Medusa is not an ORM, it is just a utilities library to help you.

+### Features
+- Minimal use of reflection magic
+- DSL which results in easier usage
+- Asynchronous Transactions support (using Kotlin's coroutine)

+### Changelog
+#### [0.0.1 Experimental - Possible breaking API changes]
+- [x] Transaction Support
+- [x] Async Transaction
+- [x] DSL for setting of config
+- [x] Standard database operations (query, queryList, insert, exec)
+- [x] TransactionResult type

+### Planned changes/updates
+- [ ] QueryTypes (0.0.2)
+- [ ] Reduce API differentiation for operation that returns a key and no key.
+(0.0.2)
+- [ ] Extend config to have support for databases that cannot generate keys (0.0.2)
+- [ ] Change `databasePassword` from `String` to `CharArray` for added security (0.0.2)
+- [ ] Various logging support via dbConfig (0.0.2)
+- [ ] Database `Connection` pooling (0.0.3)
+- [ ] Compile time generattion of kotlin models based on database schema (0.0.3)
+- [ ] Compile time generation of frequently used SQL statements.
+Eg. `INSERT INTO USER (email, username, passwordhash) VALUES (?,?,?)`(0.0.3)

+### Misc TODOs
+- [ ] Logo (why not, I can also design no kappa)
+- [ ] Website (again, why not lmao)
+- [ ] An actual fullstack example using Jetbrain's Ktor

+## Usage
 ### Gradle
 ```groovy
 repositories {